 This register controls the data value for the 16 bi-directional IO lines when they are transmitting and the corresponding data source bit is enabled.
+For the RTN4 version the port controls the transmit side RS232.
+These bits are the Alternate 422 IO and correspond to the SCC bits.

-PMC\SER\DATA\422RDBK
+PMC SER DATA 422RDBK